Compare molecular and crystal structures

 ...

-The variable-cell powder difference (VC-PWDF) comparison method is used to compare two crystal structures.
-It is similar to the plain powder diffraction comparison method described above, but it is designed to produce a high similarity result (a low VC-PWDF value) when one of the structures is a lattice distortion of the other.
+The variable-cell comparison method (COMPAREVC) is used to compare two crystal structures.
+It is similar to the plain powder-diffraction-based comparison method described above, but it is designed to produce a high similarity score (a low DIFF value) when one of the structures is a lattice distortion of the other with the same motif.
 This can happen, for instance, due to the effect of temperature or pressure, or when comparing a calculated structure with an experimental one.
-VC-PWDF works by designating one of the structures as reference and the other as candidate; both are first transformed into their reduced cells.
-Then, all possible transformations of the reduced cell of the candidate structure are explored that may bring it into (rough) agreement with the reference reduced cell.
-Then, the candidate adopts the cell parameters of the reference structure’s reduced cell and the powder diffractogram dissimilarity index (POWDIFF) is calculated as in the example above.
-The process is repeated for all possible cell transformations and the final VC-PWDF value is the minimum of all calculated dissimilarity indices.
-The algorithm for the VC-PWDF method is described in detail in Mayo et al..

-Because it involves several (sometimes many) powder diffraction generation and comparison steps, VC-PWDF is slower than the usual powder diffraction comparison and it should not be used unless lattice distortions are expected to play a role in the comparison.
-A VC-PWDF value of 0.03 or lower indicates considerable similarity and a probable match, although user discretion is recommended.
+Because it involves several (many) powder diffraction generation and comparison steps, COMPAREVC is slower than the usual powder diffraction comparison and it should not be used unless lattice distortions are expected to play a role in the comparison.
+A DIFF value in the range of 0.05 or lower indicates considerable similarity and a probable match, although user discretion is recommended.

-To compare two structures using the VC-PWDF method, use the COMPAREVC keyword:
+To compare two structures using this method, use the COMPAREVC keyword:

 COMPAREVC xtal1.cif xtal2.cif